MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 Your Copilot agent must have nodes defined as actions in the app manifest.
 This ensures that the Copilot agent's responses are grounded in a data source. [*Must fix*]

-Each agent must support its core use case through API actions.
+All agent must have a core use case that's served through API actions.

 [Back to top](#validation-guidelines-for-copilot-agents)